SS Vaitarna: Casualties

 Kasam Ibrahim or Haji Kasam was the captain of the ship.
 He was an aristocrat from Kutch holding tracts of land between Borivali and Dahisar in Bombay.
-He had his office at Abdul Rehman Street and he lived at Malabar Hill.
-It is also believed that he was blessed by Fakir that he will own 99 ships and Vijli was his last.
+He had his office at Abdul Rehman Street and lived at Malabar Hill.
+According to folklore, it is believed that he was blessed by a Fakir that he will own 99 ships and Vijli was his last.
 Haji Kasam Chawl in Bombay Central is named after him.

 Inquiry

 Following the disappearance of the ship, the Bombay Presidency formed a committee, Marine Court of Inquiry, to probe the matter.
 It pointed out that Vaitarna was ill-equipped with safety measures.
 It did not have enough lifeboats and life jackets aboard.
 She was overwhelmed by the heavy storm.
-The aneroids used on board the other steamers of the line of the ships to which Vaitarna belonged were checked and found erroneous.
-Bombay Presidency and Shipping companies sent steamers to find the shipwreck but were unsuccessful.
+The aneroids used on board the other steamers of the line of the ships to which Vaitarna belonged were checked and found inaccurate.
+The Bombay Presidency government and some shipping companies sent steamers to search for the shipwreck but were unsuccessful.